 The commercial success of Millar Watt as cartoonist, illustrator and creator of popular advertising images, meant that his painterly output was relatively slight.
 The works on offer in Bonhams' November East Anglian pictures sale are the first significant works of his to come to auction for some time.

-To view the catalog online, please visit bonhams.com/eastanglianpictures.
+To view the catalogue online, please visit bonhams.com/eastanglianpictures.

 For more press information please contact Julian Roup on 0207 468 8259 or firstname.lastname@example.org or email@example.com